Azure/aca-dotnet-workshop/docs/aca/00-workshop-intro/4-prerequisites.md

 - Copy the [Set-Variables.ps1 script](../../aca/30-appendix/03-variables.md){target=_blank} into the newly-created `Set-Variables.ps1` file and save it.

 - Execute the script.
 You will do this repeatedly throughout the modules.
 The output of the script will inform you how many variables are written out.
+As we have not yet defined any variables, the output will indicate that the script has exited.
+This is intentional and expected at this stage.

     ```shell
     .\Set-Variables.ps1